Substance Use Disorder Services for Pregnant & Parenting Women

 Who may benefit from these services?

 These services are provided to adult women, age 18 and over, and their family members.
-Pregnant women are given priority and are scheduled within 48 hours of referral.
+Pregnant women are given priority and are seen within 48 hours of referral.
 Other priority populations are females with dependent children, IV drug users and all opiate abusers, and individuals being discharged from detoxification facilities or inpatient treatment.

 What services are provided?